-- Can be expensive if you don’t know what you’re doing
+- It can be expensive if you don’t know what you’re doing

 - Exposure to click fraud affects about 90% of ad campaigns

-You can also promote your company page; collecting reviews and even winning organic likes too; or if you have an organic post that has done well, you can pay to boost it to an even bigger audience.
+You can also promote your company page, collecting reviews and even winning organic likes, or if you have an organic post that has done well, you can pay to boost it to an even bigger audience.

 Facebook can be very useful as a retargeting tool, displaying content in-feed to people who may have already visited your site or that of a competitor.
-This alone makes it a very cool marketing tool and one which pretty much every marketer needs in their arsenal.
+This alone makes it a very cool marketing tool that pretty much every marketer needs in their arsenal.

 As for fake traffic?
 Yes, that’s a problem here too.
 Around 90 million Facebook accounts are thought to be fake, which also affects paid marketing campaigns.